omnistrate-oss/serverless-proxy/README.md

 The docker compose example uses two images:
-- njnjyyh/supabase-demo:latest <- supabase standard image built from **https://github.com/supabase/postgres/tree/develop/docker/all-in-one**
+- njnjyyh/postgres-demo:latest
 - docker.io/njnjyyh/pg-proxy-demo:latest <- proxy image built fromt this repo

-Setup Service Name to **Supabase Serverless**.
+Setup Service Name to **Postgres Serverless**.
 Using this name is important as the following commands will refernce the service with this name.

-**Step 2: Spinup Supabase Proxy Instance**
+**Step 2: Spinup Postgres Proxy Instance**

 You need to get bearer token first via **signup API**